 Sea Smoke is renowned for their Pinot Noir… and I mean in a major cultish way.
 With that reputation for cool climate Pinot Noir, we’re lucky they also make a sparkling wine, called Sea Spray.

 This sparkling wine is the most expensive on my list, and can also be hard to come by as they sell wines exclusively to their allocation list and some retail.
 I found a bottle in Santa Barbara, and was charmed when I finally opened it.
 It has the smallest, finest bubbles and a wonderful yeasty, classic Champagne taste.
 Perfect for the Champagne snob you need to impress.
 (Or for a super-special wedding!)

 5. Palmina – Sparkling Barbera

 Palmina Winery makes some of the best Italian wines outside of Italy, but it’s located in the Lompoc Wine Ghetto in Santa Barbara wine country.
 Winemaker Steve Clifton also makes much of the wine you might be enjoying under other labels including many restaurants.

-Lumina is made from the dark, tannic Nebbiolo grape and makes a surprisingly elegant sparkling rosé with lots of flavor and structure.
-They also make a sparkling Malvasia Bianca (more aromatic and floral) and a sparkling Barbera (red, fruity bubbles).
-These are perfect for the Italian wine lover.
+Palmina’s previous sparkling release was Lumina – made from the dark, tannic Nebbiolo grape and makes a surprisingly elegant sparkling rosé with lots of flavor and structure.
+They have also made a sparkling Malvasia Bianca (more aromatic and floral).

 6. Derby – Brut Rosé